Answer a few simple questions to make your document in minutes

 The specific guidelines and restrictions for PoA forms will be different by state; however, in Wyoming, your document will need to be signed by a notary public or two witnesses.
 Your chosen witnesses cannot be operators or employees of any healthcare or residential/community care facilities providing your care.
 As a general rule, witnesses must not be under the age of 18, and no witness should also be named as your PoA agent.

-See Wyoming Healthcare Power of Attorney law: Title 35, Ch.
+See Wyoming Medical/Healthcare Power of Attorney law: Title 35, Ch.
 22, Article 4